- Things To Check Before Buying A Rolex Watch

 However, they prefer to keep their collections classical, meaning the dials are solid just like the casebacks, unless you own the fresh 1908 or the latest Daytona collection which has an open back.
 There are a few watches from back in the 1930s which have open casebacks, but the general consensus is that a genuine edition has a solid caseback.
 If yours is open, it may be worth performing a few checks to see if it's fake.

-Either you have nailed the vintage jackpot and landed yourself a classic model with a sapphire caseback, or more likely, you’ve unfortunately landed a counterfeit Rolex.
+Either you have nailed the vintage jackpot and landed yourself a classic model with a sapphire caseback, or more likely, you’ve unfortunately landed a fake Rolex.
 Furthermore, the casebacks rarely feature engravings, unless you are in possession of a fake, or a genuine Sea-Dweller, Milgauss or a few other rare pieces.

 You can have the back of your piece professionally engraved with something meaningful like a graduation date or the name of a loved one, but most will be completely clear unless fake.